-The DNP Scholarly Project begins in the first semester of study and continues throughout the program, culminating in a scholarly public defense and manuscript prepared for publication in a peer-reviewed journal.
+The DNP Scholarly Project begins in the second semester of study and continues throughout the program, culminating in a scholarly defense and manuscript.
 The DNP Scholarly Project requires students to demonstrate expert practice, the use of evidence-based practice, translational research, and use of skills necessary to lead interdisciplinary teams to improve patient/client outcomes and health status individually, organizationally, or within a community.

 Students may choose to complete the required 500 clinical practicum hours in a private practice, clinic, inpatient unit, hospital system, or other institution or community.
 These hours will be a component of the assessment, planning, implementation, and evaluation of outcomes of the DNP Scholarly Project.